 Our popular hairdressing salon hand towel is made from 100% carded cotton, terry towelling, ring-spun for a stronger yarn, Available in a beautifully rich, vat-dye colour of black.

 Material 100% carded terry cotton towelling

 Packing 120 pieces per carton

-Please note all the above sizes and weights are approximate.
+- All the above sizes and weights are approximate.

-Ring-spun combines the long and short-staple fibers, unlike combed cotton, ring spun tightly twists them together to make a smoother and stronger yarn.
+Ring-spun combines the long and short-staple fibres, unlike combed cotton, ring spun tightly twists them together to make a smoother and stronger yarn.
 The end product has a more luxurious feel than conventional combed cotton.

-Add vinegar to the wash cycle – A half to full cup of vinegar to the occasional wash load is a great natural way to increase absorbency (by changing the water PH) and also removing the musty smell that damp towels tend to produce over time.
+Add vinegar to the wash cycle – A half to a full cup of vinegar to the occasional wash load is a great natural way to increase absorbency (by changing the water PH) and also removing the musty smell that damp towels tend to produce over time.
 Baking soda can also be helpful.

-Avoid fabric softeners – We all like that fresh flowery smells of fabric softeners can add to our linen; however fabric softeners can add a coating to your towels, making your towels unable to absorb water when drying yourself.
+Avoid fabric softeners – We all like that fresh flowery smells of fabric softeners can add to our linen; however, fabric softeners can add a coating to your towels, making your towels unable to absorb water when drying yourself.
 Ever tried to use a fresh, clean, dry towel, to only instead move the moisture around on your skin?
 Result - too much fabric softener has been used.

-Avoid chlorine bleach & brighteners – While chlorine is a great stain remover and whitener, it can significantly reduce the life of your towels by damaging and weakening the fibers.
+Avoid chlorine bleach & brighteners – While chlorine is a great stain remover and whitener, it can significantly reduce the life of your towels by damaging and weakening the fibres.
 Instead, use an oxygen-based bleach/whitener or spot-treat the stains.
 If vat dyed linen is washed with optical brighteners, this chemical could fade the colour.

-For any further assistance you may require, please contact your local ALS representative.
+For any further assistance, you may require, please contact your local ALS representative.